Sign involutions on para-abelian varieties: Introduction

 \section{Introduction}

 \mylabel{introduction}

-Recall that an \emph{abelian variety} $A$ over a ground field $k$ is a group scheme that is proper, smooth, and with $h^0(\O_A)=1$.
-It then follows that the group law is commutative, such that $A$ comes with a canonical automorphism $x\mapsto -x$.
-This \emph{sign involution} plays a prominent role in the theory of abelian varieties, because it gives rise to the notion of symmetric invertible sheaves.
+Recall that an \emph{abelian variety} $A$ over a ground field $k$ is a group scheme that is proper, smooth, and connected.
+As a non-trivial consequence, the group law is commutative, such that $A$ comes with a canonical automorphism $x\mapsto -x$, the \emph{sign involution}.
+Note that over the field $k=\CC$ of complex numbers, the abelian varieties correspond to complex tori $\CC^g/\Lambda$, where $\Lambda$ is a full lattice admitting a polarization.
+An excellent exposition of the theory was given by Mumford \cite{Mumford 1970}.

+Abelian varieties play a fundamental role in algebraic geometry, since they are basic building blocks for algebraic groups.
+In particular, for every proper scheme $X$ the Picard group, viewed as a group scheme, contains a maximal abelian subvariety $A=\Pic^\alpha_{X/k}\subset\Pic_{X/k}$, which encodes crucial geometric information (\cite{Laurent; Schroeer 2024}, Section 7 and \cite{Schroeer 2024}, Section 3).
+For smooth curves $X$, these are the \emph{jacobian varieties}.
+Abelian varieties are also important objects in arithmetic geometry, where the ground field could be a number field or a function field.
+Geometric and arithmetic aspects are strongly interrelated: In fibrations $f:Y\ra B$ of proper schemes, one has to understand the generic fiber $X=f^{-1}(\eta)$ as a scheme over the function field $k(B)$ of the base.

+The sign involution $\sigma(x)=-x$ on abelian varieties $A$ plays an important role, because it gives rise to the notion of symmetric sheaves.
 Furthermore, one can form the quotient $A/G$ for the corresponding group $G=\{\pm 1\}$ of order two.
-In dimension $g=1$ this gives the projective line, whereas for $g=2$ we get Kummer surfaces.
-In characteristic $p\neq 2$ this is a K3 surface with rational double points.
+In dimension $g=1$ this gives the projective line, whereas for $g=2$ we get Kummer surfaces, a fascinating topic going back to the 19th century.
+In characteristic $p\neq 2$ Kummer surfaces are K3 surfaces with rational double points.
 The case $p=2$ requires extra attention, because than $A/G$ may also be a rational surface with an elliptic singularity (\cite{Shioda 1974} and \cite{Katsura 1978}).
+This is a prime example of a \emph{wild quotient singularity} (see for example \cite{Lorenzini; Schroeer 2020} and \cite{Lorenzini; Schroeer 2023} for more on this topic).
+To our best knowledge, no resolution of singularities is known in dimension $g\geq 3$.